Lane Cove National Park

 59 Coogee Beach to Maroubra Beach

 ‘No one’ walks from Coogee Beach to Maroubra Beach so it’s all the more enjoyable for it.
-Annoyingly there is a house right where it shouldn’t be – forcing you to take to the streets.
+Annoyingly there is a house right where it shouldn’t be – forcing you to take to the streets (but see below).
 You also have to walk across a stony beach which is not for everyone.
 But I like it!

 Maroubra Beach